Orofacial Myofunctional Therapy

 What is OMT/Orofacial Myofunctional Therapy?

-OMT is a therapy that is specific to improving the function of one’s mouth, tongue and facial muscles via exercises that is completed over the course of 12, 45- minute virtual online sessions (Intra-oral manual therapy will be available Summer 2025 to complement the online sessions)
+OMT is a therapy that is specific to improving the function of one’s mouth, tongue and facial muscles via exercises and intra-oral work that can be completed over the course of 10-12, 45-minute virtual sessions and in-person for manual therapy

 What are typical orofacial myofunctional disorders?